malinlarsson/courses/annotation/2017/practical_session/TrainingAbInitionpredictor.md

 mkdir blast_recursive
 mkdir gff2genbank*

-Next step, we need to filter the best genes we will use for the training, we need complete genes, models with a distance with an other model over 500 nt and a AED score over 0.3 (those are our default parameters).
+Next step, we need to filter the best genes we will use for the training, we need complete genes, models with a distance with an other model (distance genes to genes) over 500 nt and a AED score over 0.3 (those are our default parameters).

 *~/annotation_course/course_material/scripts/filter_sort.pl -file codingGeneFeatures.gff -F 4.fa -o filter/codingGeneFeatures.filter.gff -c -r -d 500 -a 0.3*

-we also need to select the longest ORF
+We also need to select the longest ORF

 *~/annotation_course/course_material/scripts/find_longest_CDS.pl -f filter/codingGeneFeatures.filter.gff -o codingGeneFeatures.filter.longest_cds.gff*

-There are different ways of proceeding after the first selection and we are using the approached of spliced alignments of protein sequences of the same or a very closely related species against the assembled genomic sequence.
+There are different ways of proceeding after the first selection and we are using "the approached of spliced alignments of protein sequences of the same or a very closely related species" against the assembled genomic sequence.
 In order to do so, we translate our coding genes into proteins, format the protein fasta file to be able to run a recursive blast and then select the best ones.
-Indeed, each sequence can contain one or more genes, the genes can be on either strand.
+Indeed, each sequence can contain one or more genes; the genes can be on either strand.
 However, the genes must not overlap, and only one transcript per gene is allowed.

 *gffread -y codingGeneFeatures.filter.longest_cds.tmp -g 4.fa codingGeneFeatures.filter.longest_cds.gff
 ~/annotation_course/course_material/scripts/fix_fasta.sh codingGeneFeatures.filter.longest_cds.tmp > protein/codingGeneFeatures.filter.longest_cds.proteins.fa*